BradyPlanden/bradyplanden.github.io/index.md

 <!-- # {{author}} -->

 @@cover-lead,lead
   Hi!
-This site is planned to cover topics related to applied mathematics in electrochemical modelling.
+This site aims to cover topics related to applied mathematics in electrochemical modelling; however, at the moment, it’s mostly used as a portfolio landing page!
 @@